Featuring Kailey and her views on gender roles, social issues, and Harry Potter.

-In a few short years, Gen Edge (born after 1995) will be entering the workplace, and organizations across the globe are starting to feel nervous.
-Will they struggle trying to understand the traits, values and work styles of this generation like they did (do) with Millennials?
+In a few short years, Gen Edge (born 1995–2010) will be entering the workplace, and organizations across the globe are starting to feel nervous.
+Will they struggle to understand the traits, values, and work styles of this generation like they did (do) with Millennials?

 It’s a fair question and a legitimate concern.
 Today’s workplace is more sophisticated than ever before.
 It’s made up of people with a wide range of backgrounds and expectations.
 How will Gen Edge fit into the mix?

 To help organizations better understand and anticipate this generation, we’re giving them, and you, a glimpse into their formative years with a series of one-on-one interviews.
-For this edition of Spotlight on: Gen Edge, I spoke with Kailey, a high school senior who loves books, Harry Potter being one of her favorites, and is eagerly awaiting graduation.
-Kailey met with me at a coffee shop next to the Barnes and Noble she works at, a job she tells me she enjoys very much, thanks in part to the discount she gets on books.
-When the conversation wasn’t on technology (she has finally started to embrace eReading devices like The Nook, but still appreciates the joy that comes with holding an actual book) or on Netflix (her family is one of thousands recently who are “cutting the cable cord”), Kailey spoke to me very candidly about social issues and gender roles, and how she thinks her generation could very well be changing things for the better.
+For this edition of Spotlight on Gen Edge, I spoke with Kailey, a high school senior who loves books—Harry Potter being one of her favorites—and is eagerly awaiting graduation.
+Kailey met with me at a coffee shop next to the Barnes & Noble she works at, a job she tells me she enjoys very much, thanks in part to the discount she gets on books.
+When the conversation wasn’t on technology (she has finally started to embrace reading devices like The Nook, but still appreciates the joy that comes with holding an actual book) or on Netflix (her family is one of thousands who are “cutting the cable cord”), Kailey spoke to me very candidly about social issues and gender roles and how she thinks her generation could very well be changing things for the better.